tillnagel/unfolding/tutorials/markers-simple.md

 ## Create your own marker

-By creating your own marker class you have full control over style and interaction handling.
-Besides, you will have cleaner code, and can manage hundreds of markers with a more elegant software architecture, as the drawing will be handled automatically by the map.
+You can also create your own marker class by extending AbstractMarker, which gives you full control over style and interaction handling.

+Besides, by creating your own marker class you will have cleaner code, and can manage hundreds of markers with a more elegant software architecture, as the drawing will be handled automatically by the map.

 ![Image marker](../assets/images/tutorials/markers-image.png)

-See the [Image Marker example](examples/40_image-marker.html) for code on how to create an own marker class extending AbstractMarker.
+See the [Image Marker example](examples/40_image-marker.html) for code on how to create an own marker class displaying images.

 (More following soon.)

 ## Line and polygon marker

 (More following soon.)

+## Selecting a marker

+Unfolding's simple markers support highlighting.
+This can be used e.g. for enabling an interactive picking mechanism, or to animate through different markers.

+You can manually set the status, and it will be displayed in the default highlight style.

+	SimplePointMarker marker = new SimplePointMarker(new Location(52.5, 13.4));
+	marker.setSelected(true);

+If you want to allow users to interactively select and deselect markers, you need to check which marker the mouse pointer is over currently, and set the status accordingly.

+	public void mouseMoved() {
+		Marker hitMarker = map.getFirstHitMarker(mouseX, mouseY);
+		if (hitMarker != null) {
+			hitMarker.setSelected(true);
+		} else {
+			for (Marker marker : map.getMarkers()) {
+				marker.setSelected(false);
+			}
+		}
+	}

+NB: You can use the same selection mechanism when creating your own marker classes.

 ## Multi marker